NicolasMurphy/songseeker-beta/journal.md

     Notes:
         - Changed markerLocation from [0, 0] to null since it is an object
         - Need to define clearer variable names for "markerLocation", "markerRef", etc.
-        -
+        - Having trouble with state synchronization, probably need to use something for state management -

 # 3/22